DateApril 10, 2013

 Create a Clear and Compelling Vision

-The JC Penney team did NOT completely buy into concept and there was dysfunction and confusion from the top to the bottom.
+The JC Penney team did NOT completely buy into the concept and there was dysfunction and confusion from the top to the bottom.
 People grew tired of the layoffs, the leadership reductions and departures, and the constant negative press.
 Often it seemed that NO ONE really knew where they were going or how to get there.

 Mr. Johnson had a clear vision at the beginning, but it was not compelling enough to get the teams and the customers to buy into it.
-You need a both Clear and Compelling vision that everyone can follow.
+You need both Clear and Compelling vision that everyone can follow.
 If you do have to adjust midstream, cast a clear and compelling new vision that enables others to follow you.
 Remember, without followers, you are just the lone nut on the hill.

 Respond to the Market or die